jeansung/project-notebook/December 12.md

 <!--
  Instructions:
  - bash script is what will run your thing!
--allowed white space in table creation
--if you are getting an error on the  word, look for the comma
 - if the shell scripts are not running then use chmod +x scriptName to add execute, may need to execute as sudo -->